mesve/SpecieScan/SpecieScan_Python/README.md

 ## Features

-- Imports pre-processed mass spectrometry data from MALDI-TOF MS (see README_R on preprocessing).
+- Imports pre-processed mass spectrometry data from MALDI-TOF MS (see README in SpecieScan R preprocessing on preprocessing steps).
 - Matches processed spectra peaks to a reference database.
 - Ranks species based on correlation scores.
 - Batch processes multiple files for efficiency.